Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 - The test doesn’t show pedigree-level relationships or actual family history.

-- It can’t identify linebreeding, popular sire effect, or bottlenecks specific to your dog’s line unless you combine it with pedigree analysis.
+- It can’t identify linebreeding, popular sire effect, or bottlenecks specific to your dog’s line unless you combine it with pedigree analysis or COI DNA testing.

 - It can’t identify linebreeding, popular sire effect, or bottlenecks specific to your dog’s line unless you combine it with genetic COI analysis.